SKALR

 SKALR management from

-Start with Advantage Plus Audience and let Meta's algorithm find your best customers.
-Add interest suggestions relevant to your business but do not over-restrict.
-The more constraints you add, the smaller the audience, the faster it fatigues, and the more expensive your ads become.
-Once you have 100 or more conversions tracked, build a Lookalike Audience from your best customers — this is usually the highest-performing audience type.
+Start with Advantage Plus Audience and let Meta find your customers from a broad starting point.
+Add interest signals relevant to your business but resist the urge to over-restrict.
+The more layers you add, the smaller the audience, and smaller audiences fatigue faster and cost more per impression.
+A broad audience with strong creative almost always outperforms a narrow audience with average creative.
+Once you have at least 100 tracked conversions, you can build a Lookalike Audience based on your best customers — this tends to be the best-performing audience type once you have enough data behind it.

-Start with at least £500/month in ad spend.
-Set a daily budget and let it run consistently rather than turning campaigns on and off — every time you pause and restart a campaign it re-enters the learning phase.
-Meta needs 50 conversion events per week per ad set to optimise properly.
-At £500/month with an average cost per conversion of £20, you are generating 25 conversions per week — just below the threshold.
-Budget accordingly.
+Start with at least £500 per month in ad spend and set a consistent daily budget rather than turning campaigns on and off.
+Every time you pause a campaign and restart it, the algorithm goes back into the learning phase and your results reset.
+Meta needs roughly 50 conversion events per week per ad set to optimise properly.
+At £500 per month with an average cost per conversion of £20, you are generating around 25 conversions per week — just below the ideal threshold.
+If your budget allows it, starting at £800 to £1,000 per month puts you in a better position to hit that optimisation target sooner.

-When to hand it over to a specialist
+When it makes sense to hand it to someone else

 Questions